making/aws-service-broker/README.md

-# IAM Role Service Broker
+# AWS Service Broker

 ## How to deploy the service broker

-[CF Identity Token Service](https://github.com/making/cf-identity-token-service) is required to deploy IAM Role Service Broker using IAM Role
+[CF Identity Token Service](https://github.com/making/cf-identity-token-service) is required to deploy AWS Service Broker using IAM Role

 ### Create IAM Role for the service broker